 Tangerine mortgage terms

-Tangerine takes a simplistic approach to mortgage products, offering only two types of closed mortgage rates: fixed or variable.
-Fixed rates are available for 1 to 5, 7, and 10-year terms and the variable rate only applies to a 5-year term.
+Tangerine takes a simple approach to mortgage products, offering only two types of closed mortgage rates: fixed or variable.
+Fixed rates are available for 1 to 5, 7, and 10-year terms, and the variable rate only applies to a 5-year term.

 Tangerine mortgage prepayment

-Tangerine also enforces a straightforward '25/25' prepayment program, whereupon each year you have the freedom to increase your regular payments by up to 25% of your original payment amount and throughout the year you can make lump sum payments totalling up to 25% of your original mortgage amount.
+Tangerine also enforces a straightforward '25/25' prepayment program, whereupon each year you have the freedom to increase your regular payments by up to 25% of your original payment amount and throughout the year you can make lump-sum payments totaling up to 25% of your original mortgage amount.